unjs/unwasm/README.md

 const { func } = await import("lib/module.wasm").then((mod) => mod.$init(env));
 ```

-> [!NOTE] > **When using static import syntax**, and before calling `$init`, the named exports will be wrapped into a function by proxy that waits for the module initialization and before that if called, will immediately try to call `$init()` and return a Promise that calls function after init.
+> [!NOTE] > **When using static import syntax**, and before calling `$init`, the named exports will be wrapped into a function by proxy that waits for the module initialization and before that, if called, will immediately try to call `$init()` and return a Promise that calls a function after init.

 > [!NOTE]
-> Named exports with `$` prefix are reserved for unwasm.
-In case your module uses them, you can access from `$exports` property.
+> Named exports with the `$` prefix are reserved for unwasm.
+In case your module uses them, you can access them from the `$exports` property.

 ## Usage

 Unwasm needs to transform the `.wasm` imports to the compatible bindings.
 Currently only method is using a rollup plugin.
-In the future more usage methods will be introduced.
+In the future, more usage methods will be introduced.

 ### Install